gajjar-ronak/DeutschSprint-Backend/README.md

 MONGO_URL=mongodb://localhost:27017/

-### Prepare Your Excel File:
+### Prepare Your Database:

 Ensure that you have a file named questions.xlsx in the project root, with multiple sheets (e.g., A1, A2, etc.), each containing two columns:

-Column 1: German
-Column 2: English

 ### Run the Application:

 Start the FastAPI server using Uvicorn:
 `uvicorn main:app --reload`

 The API will be accessible at `http://127.0.0.1:8000`.